 Cooking without a recipe enables you to prepare a meal quickly after a long day at work or when trying to appease a hungry toddler, tween, or teen.
 It may also decrease your dependence on fast food or other convenience foods which protects yours and your household’s health.
 Plus, it’s empowering to be able to look through your fridge and pantry and put together a meal without one recipe in hand!

 How do you learn to cook without recipes?

 To cook without recipes, you need the right equipment, ingredients, and knowledge.

 It’s hard to cook nourishing meals if you don’t have the tools needed for success!
 At a minimum, stock your kitchen with these essential pieces of equipment:

-- Tools that Cut: knives, cutting board, honing steel or handheld sharpener, peeler, kitchen shears, grater
+- Tools that Cut: knives, cutting board, honing steel or handheld sharpener, peeler, kitchen shears, grater, can opener

 - Measuring Tools: digital scale, measuring cups, measuring spoons, thermometer

 - Mixing/Spreading Tools: wooden spoon, tongs, pastry brush, spatula, turner, whisk

 - Tools that Drain/Separate: colander, strainer, salad spinner

 - Mixing Bowls